 Language of Instruction

 The default language of instruction in any course is English.
-If any course is taught in another language – for example, advanced courses studying another language – then that is clearly stated in the course description.
+If any course is taught in another language – for example, courses studying another language – then that is clearly stated either in the notes for that department/program, or in the course description.

 Academic Sessions and Terms